techadvisorbe/IdentityServer8.Admin/README.md

 Cheers,
 **Jan Skoruba ❤️**

-## 🎉 New version of Duende IdentityServer Admin UI available [here](https://github.com/skoruba/Duende.IdentityServer.Admin) ⚡

 ## Requirements

-- [Install](https://www.microsoft.com/net/download/windows#/current) the latest .NET 6 SDK (using older versions may lead to 502.5 errors when hosted on IIS or application exiting immediately after starting when self-hosted)
+- [Install](https://www.microsoft.com/net/download/windows#/current) the latest .NET 8 SDK (using older versions may lead to 502.5 errors when hosted on IIS or application exiting immediately after starting when self-hosted)

 ## Installation via dotnet new template